 Included on this page: my Amsterdam couchsurfing host’s business card, a coffee shop card, plane tickets, a sugar packet, and bus tickets.
 The accessories you see were collected prior to my trip and thrown in a convenient ziplock baggie.

-Barcelona showed me the best of times, and the worst of times… regardless, I’m glad I saved the random bits and pieces.
+Barcelona showed me the best of times, and the worst of times… regardless, I’m glad I saved the random bits and pieces inside of my smash book.
 If you look hard enough, you can see where I scorned the worst-hostel-ever’s business card.
-My boyfriend also appreciated the shoutout on this page.
+My boyfriend also appreciated the shout out on this page.